smashah/ignorecheck/README.md

 If you are developing a library that has specific sensitive file formats, you can add this script to your package.json as an `install` command.

-For example, in [open-wa](https://github.com/open-wa/wa-automate-nodejs), there is a super sensitive file which always ends with ".data.json". as the maintainer, I want to make sure that these files never get commited to repos and end up being leaked publicly.
+For example, in [open-wa](https://github.com/open-wa/wa-automate-nodejs), there is a super sensitive file which always ends with `.data.json`.

+As the maintainer, I want to make sure that these files never get commited to repos and end up being leaked publicly.
 So I've added the following line to my package.json for that library.

 ```javascript
 //package.json